CamiloGarciaLaRotta/BitSquatter/README.md

 It is a form of **[Cybersquatting](https://en.wikipedia.org/wiki/Cybersquatting)**.

 The overall process is as follows:
-1. Split the URL into domain name and domain extension
+1. Trim HTTPS/HTTP protocol and plit the URL into domain name and extension
 2. Transform both strings into their binary equivalents
 3. Generate all the 1-bit permutations of each bitstring
 4. Transform the bitstrings back to characters